brybrant/rollup-plugin-three-minify/README.md

 # rollup-plugin-three-minify

-This plugin reduces the bundle size of applications which import [Three.js](https://threejs.org) as an internal dependency by:
+This plugin reduces the bundle size of applications using [Three.js](https://threejs.org) by:
 - Removing redundant `WebGLRenderer` subsystems
 - Removing redundant materials from `ShaderLib`
 - Removing redundant shaders from `ShaderChunk`